Aeron/Ruff.novaextension/README.md

 The extension respects `pyproject.toml`, `ruff.toml`, and `.ruff.toml` in a project directory as much as `ruff` command-line utility.
 So, there’s no need to specify the `--config` argument explicitly.

-## Caveats

-### Using mixed mode

-In case you’re using the check on change/save mode, the command is still available to use.
-So, if you try to use command after a check triggered by a related event, and there are any errors, then discovered issues become duplicated in the Issues sidebar.

-Yet, it’ll come to normal as soon as a related event triggers again.

-Hopefully, I’ll find a way to fix it later.